marcapolak/databricks-drive/README.md

-# Databricks Drive – Google Drive-style File Manager (with AI Summarization)
+# Databricks Drive – Google Drive-style File Manager

 This repository contains a **Streamlit application** that offers a familiar, Google Drive-inspired workflow for file organization, unstructured data management, and AI-powered insight—all in a single business demo UI.